nuthanc/ml-stephen/regressions/README.md

 // All of them are 1
 ```
 * Diagram 9-sigmoid: The above output makes sense because from thid diagram, the z values are way to the right, so they have the value 1

+### A touch more Refactoring
+* So in LogisticRegression's gradientDescent and predict method, chain sigmoid to matMul
+* Then in index.js of logistic-regression, create instance of LogisticRegression and call train and predict
+* Give actual datasets value to predict and check whether is correct or not
+* node -r esm index.js
+* Looks like it's predicting correctly